mui/mui-x/docs/data/common-concepts/custom-components/custom-components.md

 {{"demo": "CustomSlotAndSlotProps.js"}}

-Most components also support a callback version of `slotProps`.
+Most slots also support a callback version of `slotProps`.
 This callback receives an object that contains information about the current state of the component, that information can vary depending on the slot being used: